 The local authority will be aware of the new homes which are within your development, with a responsibility for payment of council tax falling upon the new owner (yourself).
 The authority will have made a banding valuation for your own property type and will issue payment instructions and schedules accordingly.

-Should you not receive confirmation of this from Angus Council or have any questions, please contact them via https://www.angus.gov.uk/council tax.
+Should you not receive confirmation of this from The Highland Council or have any questions, please contact their Council Tax and benefit enquiries team at:

+E-mail: operations.team@highland.gov.uk